ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 # Setup Warehouse Manager View

+The Warehouse Manager View in ERP.net provides warehouse supervisors with a unified interface to monitor and control warehouse operations.
+This view facilitates the entire fulfillment process, from reviewing incoming requisitions to managing warehouse orders and initiating follow-up actions when necessary.

 ## Access and Purpose

 The **Warehouse Manager View** is a Saved View in the ERP.net Desktop Client, accessed via the WarehouseOrders Navigator.
 It is designed to provide warehouse supervisors with a consolidated operational interface that enables: